How many different Social Media sites are there?

 The platforms are easy to use and some of them even have paid advertising options for businesses that want to reach new audiences.
 However, just because your business needs to be on these platforms doesn’t mean that it has to be on every other social media site.
 To properly utilize the power of social media you need to know the most popular social media sites and identify the ones that work best for your business to avoid spreading yourself too thin.

 There are numerous social media platforms available today, some available globally and some have a more localized coverage.
 Some of them are concentrated on users and some are concentrated on businesses.
 Generally, these social media platforms are focused on motivating users to create & share content.
+Some like Twitter were primarily for short text posts, while Instagram is mostly visual, and others focus just on video like YouTube from the amateur with a cell phone all the way up to a video production company.

 Social media sites have also grown in numbers by leaps and bounds.
 There are now more than 3.8 billion social media users around the world, representing 49 percent of the world’s total population.